abeja-inc/platform-template-image-classification/README.md

 ### Note
-If you want to use **GPU**, you need to edit "requirements.txt" like the below.
+If you want to use **GPU**, you need to edit "requirements-local.txt" like the below.

 ```
 # tensorflow==1.13.1